sekika/swrcfit/README.md

 ### Linux and Mac OS X
 Install octave, gnuplot and wget.
 Download the [latest release of swrcfit](https://github.com/sekika/swrcfit/releases) by `wget (URL of the latest source code of tar.gz)`.
 Then `tar xfvz (downloaded file)`, `cd (directory of the unpacked package)`, and `sudo ./Install.sh`.
 Check if it is installed by `swrcfit swrc.txt`.

-## More informarmation on installation
+## More information on installation

    SWRC Fit is written in GNU Octave, and therefore GNU Octave should be installed in the system.
 GNU Octave is a high-level language, primarily intended for numerical computations, available for downloading from the GNU Octave Website (http://www.gnu.org/software/octave/).
 The installation instructions are given in the Website.
 It works on various operating systems including Windows, Mac OS X, Linux and OS/2.